 - Convene regular meetings of NWMO Members, Board of Directors, Board Committees and Advisory Council; - Coordinate annual reviews of the NWMO's technical program by the Independent Technical Review Group, and publish the reports of the Review Group; - Conduct assessments and audits of internal governance to maintain and achieve certifications to management system standards for quality, safety and environmental management; - Interact with the CNSC on Adaptive Phased Management in the pre-licence application period consistent with the terms of the service agreement that identifies the CNSC's early involvement in the Adaptive Phased Management Project prior to submission of a licence application.
-These areas include participating in public meetings to provide information on the regulator's role, identifying regulatory requirements for a repository and providing regulatory review of conceptual Adaptive Phased Management safety assessments; - Propert to Canadians on its progress in implementing Adaptive Phased Management.
-The NWMO will submit its Annual Report to the Minister of Natural Resources Canada and the public in the first quarter of each year, including its second triennial report in March 2014; - >> Publish the five-year strategic plan, Implementing Adaptive Phased Management; - Publish the minutes of the meetings of the Board of Directors, the Advisory Council, and the Independent Technical Review Group and their reports; - " Report internationally on progress for the long-term management of Canada's used nuclear fuel at the 2015 meeting of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management; and - Undertake membership review, and make appointments to the Advisory Council to ensure members bring a broad range of expertise.
+These areas include the CNSC participating in community or other meetings to provide information on the regulator's role, identifying regulatory requirements for a repository and providing regulatory review of conceptual Adaptive Phased Management safety assessments; - " Report to Canadians on its progress in implementing Adaptive Phased Management.
+The NWMO will submit its Annual Report to the Minister of Natural Resources Canada and the public in the first quarter of each year, including its second triennial report in March 2014 and its third triennial report in 2017; - >> Publish the five-year strategic plan, Implementing Adaptive Phased Management; - Publish the minutes of the meetings of the Board of Directors, the Advisory Council, and the Independent Technical Review Group and their reports; - Proposed internationally on progress for the long-term management of Canada's used nuclear fuel at the 2015 meeting of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management; and - Undertake membership review, and make appointments to the Advisory Council to ensure members bring a broad range of expertise.